 Botswana is also the least corrupt country in Africa and the 34th in the world.
 This obviously sets it apart from other countries in Africa and helps the stability and growth of the economy.

-Botswana is famous for its good economic governance and stability among economists, but it is something other people should be aware of, as the country has set a good example to follow others.
+Botswana is famous for its sound economic governance and stability among economists, but it is something other people should be aware of, as the country has set an excellent example to follow others.